We know a thing or two about hair.

 Father’s Day is around the corner, and we want to give some extra love to all the awesome dads who’ve given up their hair to raise money for kids’ cancer research.

-Today until June 11, show us your #BestBaldDad photos for a chance to win some St. Baldrick’s swag and a limited edition, co-branded St. Baldrick’s + Love Your Melon!
+Today until June 10, show us your #BestBaldDad photos for a chance to win St. Baldrick’s swag and a limited edition, co-branded St. Baldrick’s + Love Your Melon beanie!

 « Newer PostsOlder Posts »